hpccsystems-solutions-lab/terraform-azurerm-hpcc-lite/README.md

 		* Make \<ContextName\> context the current context for future kubectl commands.
 	* `kubectl config unset contexts.<ContextName>`
 		* Delete context named \<ContextName\>.
-		* Note that when you delete the current context, kubectl does not select another context as the current context.
+		* Note that when you delete the current context, Kubectl does not select another context as the current context.
 Instead, no context will be current.
 You must use `kubectl config use-context <ContextName>` to make another context current.
-* Note that `terraform destroy` does not delete the kubectl context.
+* Note that `terraform destroy` does not delete the Kubectl context.
 You need to use `kubectl config unset contexts.<ContextName>` to get rid of the context from your local system.
 * If a deployment fails and you want to start over, you have two options:
 	* Immediately issue a `terraform destroy` command and let Terraform clean up.
 	* Clean up the resources by hand: